Smurfffy/CountdownNumbersGame_Racket/README.md

   (take (shuffle lst) n))
 ```
 Now the output is the two numbers and the target number.
 Next I needed the program to output the equation for reaching the target number but this is currently proving difficult.

+#### 4. Recurssion
+A definition of recursion I found on the stack exchange is "A mathematical function that calls itself to compute a value corresponding to an n-th element and which defines some boundaries".
+With this in mind I thought I could use this to output the equation to acheive the target number.
+Perhaps with two numbers recursion might make it a bit simpilier but with 6 this could be difficult.
+Reverse Polish Notation should be researched when solving this problem with 6 numbers.